 The Windows operating system allocates a program by default for opening certain file types, but you can easily change and open them in the program of your choice.
-For example, pictures in Windows 8 open with a new photos app – but you may prefer opening them with other programs such as the Picture Manager which load quickly – or Paint, which even provides instant editing features at hand.
+For example, pictures in Windows now open with a new Photos app – but you may prefer opening them with other programs such as the Picture Manager which load quickly – or Paint, which even provides instant editing features at hand.

 Change Windows Default Programs

 Press Win+X to bring up th Power Tasks Menu and choose ‘Control Panel’ from the list of options displayed.
 Once in the Control Panel screen, choose ‘Programs’.

 The Default Programs screen will request you to choose the program that you would like Windows to use by default.
 Click on ‘Set your default programs’ link.

 Choose a program to open all file types and programs by default and click on ‘Set this program as default’ option and click on ‘OK’.

 Likewise, you can change or set each program to become the default for certain file types it’s able to open.